Skip to content

 Weak as

 A hurried bridge between two bigger decisions.
-Savannah is strongest when it gets a real time block.
+Savannah is strongest when it gets a real time block and a clear purpose.

 Pairs with